jasikpark/jasik-xyz/content/how-to-add-mathjax-to-your-hugo-blog.md

 type = "post"
 +++

+N.B.
+The repository seems to have moved to https://github.com/theNewDynamic/gohugo-theme-ananke/, I moved about half of the links to the new url.

+[Hugo Documentation](https://gohugo.io/content-management/formats/#enable-mathjax)
-At first when trying to set up my blog with math support, I consulted the [Hugo Documentation](https://gohugo.io/content-management/formats/#enable-mathjax) to find out what it said about it.
+to find out what it said about it.
 It just said to add the MathJax script to a partial template that would be included in every page that needed MathJax, such